 SHOP JUICE BEAUTY

-Juice Beauty’s founder set out to create a makeup brand that approached beauty from a wellness point of view.
+Juice Beauty’s founder set out to create a makeup (and skincare) brand that approached beauty from a wellness point of view.
 She believed that replacing toxic PEGs and petroleum derivatives with antioxidant and vitamin-rich organic botanical juice bases would give better, healthier results – and clinical testing with chemists, physicians, and microbiologists proved her right.
 Today, Juice Beauty offers flawless finishing powder, light-diffusing dust, and blemish clearing powder that’s talc-free, organic, and clinically validated.
 Like all Juice Beauty products, they’re also antioxidant-rich, plant-based, vegan, cruelty-free, and sustainable.
 As an added bonus, the brand provides ongoing support to non-profit organizations such as the Breast Cancer Prevention Partners and EWG.

 Price Range: You can pick up any one of Juice Beauty’s talc-free powders for anywhere from $25-$30.